-Once you have made your decision to have a total hip replacement, you should contact our Surgery Coordinator, Renee Wood at 910-295-0224.
-She will help you choose a surgery date and will also schedule you for a presurgery appointment with my Physician's Assistant: Michelle (Shelley) Moore.
-This pre-surgery appointment with Michelle is mandatory for surgery.
+Once you have made your decision to proceed with scheduling total hip replacement, you should contact our Surgery Coordinator at 910-295-0275.
+She will help you choose a surgery date and will also schedule you for a pre-surgery appointment with my advanced practice professionals Michelle (Shelley) Moore, PA or Steve Balos, NP.
+This pre-surgery appointment with Steve or Michelle is mandatory for surgery.
 The time you must wait for your surgery is variable depending on the surgery schedule and your other medical conditions.
 We will make every attempt to schedule the surgery at your convenience.
-Renee can answer many questions about preparation for surgery, the pre-operative sequence of events, and insurance matters.
+The surgery scheduler can answer many questions about preparation for surgery, the pre-operative sequence of events, and insurance matters.

 It is important to have a physical examination by your primary care physician/internist and/or cardiologist (if you have ANY cardiac history) prior to your total hip replacement surgery.
 Since this is a serious operation, you should be in your best medical health with all medical problems under good control.
-If you have had a recent physical examination it may not be necessary to have a new examination.
+If you have had a recent physical examination, it may not be necessary to have a new examination.

 Once you have discussed your upcoming hip replacement with your primary care physician and/or cardiologist they will then mail or fax the results of your examination and tests results to our office.
-It is preferable that these documents are received by our office prior to your pre-surgery appointment with Michelle.
+It is preferable that these documents are received by our office prior to your pre-surgery appointment with Michelle or Steve.
 Additionally, we request that your dental health be at its optimum.
 We must ensure that you do not have any active oral/dental infection prior to joint replacement surgery, and therefore require that you see your dentist and undergo evaluation if you have any teeth in your mouth at all.
-Your dentist may also mail or fax results of your examination to our office prior to your admission to the hospital.
+Your dentist may also mail or fax the results of your examination to our office prior to your admission to the hospital.